-Alcohol is mainly absorbed via the small intestine and is broken down in the liver. the body directly via excretion, respiration and perspiration, in urine, breath and sweat.
+Alcohol is mainly absorbed via the small the body directly via excretion, respiration and perspiration, in urine, breath and sweat.
 The enzymes alcohol-dehydrogenase (ADH) and aldehyde-dehydrogenase (ALDH) in the liver break down about 7 g of alcohol per hour.81 ADH oxidizes alcohol into acetaldehyde, a carcinogenic compound involved in increased cancer risk.
 Acetaldehyde is able to bind to and cause mutations in DNA, increasing the risk of uncontrollable cell division.
 ALDH turns acetaldehvde in the non-toxic compound acetate, and is converted into carbon dioxide (CO2) or Acetyl CoA, a substrate for energy production in the body (see Figure 3).82